PyLaboThap/LaboThapPy/docs/source/documentation/connector/connector_doc.rst

 Connector
 =========

-This section includes details on the connectors of the LaboThapPy library.

 The purpose of the **Connector class** is to link components between each other.
 There are three different types of connectors that represent different types of energy transfer within the system: